 Global Real Assets – SERS’ global real assets portfolio is made up of a majority of real estate investments and some infrastructure investments.
 Real estate is divided into core strategies (properties that produce income through rents) and non-core strategies (those that appreciate in value over time).

-Opportunistic – This asset class allows SERS to invest in short-term, nontraditional opportunities (such as direct lending) that do not fit within any of the other asset classes.
+Opportunistic and Tactical – This asset class allows SERS to invest in short-term, nontraditional opportunities (such as direct lending) that do not fit within any of the other asset classes.